1. Can I get credit for having taken AP Bio in high school?

 We have lots of majors and also lots of faculty so the faculty:major ratio is ~1:7.
 All areas of biology are represented in our curriculum and in our faculty research interests.
 Students who choose to do research work side-by-side with a faculty member as their mentor.
 Our graduates go on to post-graduate education or jobs in a variety of biology-related fields (many in medicine, and similar numbers to graduate programs and teaching positions).
 In recent years our BIOL graduates have won prestigious fellowships such as NSF Graduate Fellowships, Gates Cambridge Scholarships, Watson Fellowships, Fulbright grants, etc. Many have also signed on for the Peace Corps and Teach-for-America.

 8. If I plan to visit the campus and want to find out more about the Biology Department, how can I do this?

 When visiting campus definitely take a campus tour and attend an info session arranged through the Admissions Office.

 The tours will take you through many of the science buildings.
-If you think it would be helpful to speak to a faculty member during your visit, arrange this before coming to campus by emailing the Biology department administrative assistant, telling her when you plan to visit campus.
-She will arrange a meeting with one of the Biology department faculty members.
+If you think it would be helpful to speak to a faculty member during your visit, you can email the faculty member whose research you are interested in.